-In 1999, a survey for maternal health with structure similar to the one we propose here was carried out in several countries as the Maternal and Neonatal Programme Effort Index
+In 1999, a survey for maternal health with structure similar to the one we propose here was carried out in several countries as the Maternal and Neonatal Programme Effort Index (Bulatao and Ross 2002; Ross et al. 2001).

-([6] and [33]).
 The data contained in this survey provides an opportunity for testing and illustrating our proposed methodology.
 We offer a methodology that: